-Individuals seeking admissions to a graduate program must submit the information below to Albany State University Graduate School, Billy C. Black Building, Suite 389, 504 College Drive, Albany, Georgia 31705:
+Individuals seeking admissions to a graduate program must submit the information below to Albany State University Graduate School, Billy C. Black Building, Suite 389, and 504 College Drive, Albany, Georgia 31705:

 - 1. A completed graduate school application. - 2.
-A non-refundable application fee. - Official transcripts from ALL institutions attended (Bachelor's degree from a regionally accredited college or university is required, see "Categories of Admission" for Grade Point Average requirements). - 4.
+A non-refundable application fee. - Official transcripts from ALL institutions attended (Bachelor's degree from a regionally accredited college or university is required). - 4.
 Official and acceptable scores on the Graduate Record Examination (GRE), Miller Analogies Test (MAT), or Georgia Assessments for the Certification of Educators Program Admission Test (GACE).
-Graduate Management Admission Test (GMAT) is not required.
 GRE and/or MAT scores more than five years old are not acceptable.
-Required test varies according to program of study. - 6.
+The required test varies according to graduate degree program. - 5.
 Program specific supporting documents.

 Students are responsible for contacting all institutions previously attended and currently attending for the purpose of requesting official transcripts to be sent to Albany State University's Graduate School.
-Albany State University's Graduate School will request the official Albany State University transcript for students who have previously attended and/or currently attending Albany State University.
+Albany State University's Graduate School will request the official Albany State University transcript for students who have previously attended and/or currently attending Albany State University and who complete the Albany State University Transcript Request.
 Students are responsible for contacting testing agencies for the transmittal of official test scores to Albany State University's Graduate School.

-Note: Application records are maintained for only one year for students who do not enroll.
+Note: Application records for students who do not enroll are maintained for one year.
 Falsifying admissions information and related documentation will result in immediate termination from Albany State University's Graduate School.